theowenyoung/archive-actionsflow/docs/workflow.md

 Optional, [`MongoDB query language projection syntax`](https://docs.mongodb.com/manual/reference/method/db.collection.find/index.html#find-projection).
 You can use `filterOutputs` to filter result's field of the trigger's outputs as you need.

 Actionsflow use [`mingo`](https://github.com/kofrasa/mingo)(A tool to use MongoDB query language for in-memory objects) for filter the trigger's outputs.
-For example, the following email trigger outputs will only include `subject`:
+For example, the following email trigger outputs will include `date`, `subject`, and `subject` will only [include the first 7 bytes](https://docs.mongodb.com/manual/reference/operator/aggregation/substrBytes/):

 ```yaml
 on: